RanolP/rustyle/.github/ISSUE_TEMPLATE/maintenance-request.md

 ## Prerequisites

 - [ ] There is no issue about this.
-- [ ] I've found the issue from latest version.
+- [ ] I've found the issue from the latest version.
 - [ ] I understand that my issue won't be accepted, or won't be focused.

 ## Description